Undergraduate Summer Research Fellowships

 - Fellows should list “PERI Undergraduate Research Fellow” on their Curriculum Vitae and acknowledge the research support in any subsequently published research resulting from this research experience.

-- Fellows are encouraged to participate in the student research poster fair during MTSU’s Scholars Week in Spring 2020.
+- Fellows are encouraged to participate in the student research poster fair during MTSU’s Scholars Week.

 Required Submission Materials: